 The HD Awards, presented by Hospitality Design magazine, celebrates the best of the best in projects and products, and honors the creative teams behind them.
-The 2022 jury-selected winners will be announced in June during a ceremony in New York, and all winners and finalists will be showcased in the magazine’s May/June issue.
+The 2022 jury-selected winners were announced in June during a ceremony in New York, and all winners and finalists are showcased in the magazine’s May/June issue.
 Submit your projects and products in the 19th annual competition today!

 The 2022 Judges

 Check back soon for info on the 2023 HD Awards judges!

 Asiya Chowdhury is the vice president of architecture and design for the Ian Schrager Company (ISC).
 She directs the design of EDITION hotels and provides creative lead for the design consultant teams: architects, interior, FF&E, lighting, landscape, and signage designers.